RodneyShag/LeetCode_solutions/Solutions/Sum of Two Integers.md

 - We can represent addition by using the AND operator (`&`) and XOR (`^`) operator.
 - AND will give us the 'carry', and XOR will give us the 'sum'.
 The 'carry' and 'sum' together will give us our result.
+- This solution works for negative numbers as well.

 ### Solution